IT22087560/Task/README.md

 </h1>

-A simple efficient solution for users to create, edit, delete **tasks** to Manage their Daily Tasks
+An uncomplicated and effective solution enabling users to manage their daily tasks by creating, editing, and deleting tasks effortlessly.

 ## 🔗 Resources